Implicit Diffusion: Efficient Optimization through Stochastic Sampling

 We have purposefully chosen, for illustration purposes, samples for experiments with the highest magnitude of $\lambda / \beta$, i.e. those that favor reward optimization over proximity to the original distribution.
 As noted in Section~\ref{sec:experiments}, we observe qualitatively that reward training, while shifting some aspects of the distribution (here the average brightness), and necessarily diverging from the original pretrained model, manages to do so while retaining some important global characteristics of the dataset--even though the pretraining dataset is never observed during reward training.
 Since we chose to display samples from experiments with the most extreme incentives towards the reward, we observe that the similarity with the pretraining dataset can be forced to break down after a certain number of reward training steps.
 We also observe some mode collapse; we comment further on this point below.

 \paragraph{Additional figures for CIFAR-10.} We recall that we consider, for a model with weights $\theta_0$ pretrained on CIFAR-10, the objective function

 where $R(x)$ is the average over the red channel, minus the average of the other channels.
-We show in Figure~\ref{fig:app-cifar-pos}, akin to Figures~\ref{fig:app-mnist-neg} and~\ref{fig:app-mnist-pos}, the result of the denoising process for some fixed samples and various steps of the reward training, for the experiment with the most extreme incentive towards the reward.
+We show in Figure~\ref{fig:app-cifar-pos} the result of the denoising process for some fixed samples and various steps of the reward training, for the experiment with the most extreme incentive towards the reward.

 We observe as for MNIST some mode collapse, although less pronounced here.
 Since the pretrained model has been trained with label conditioning for CIFAR-10, it is possible that this phenomenon could be a byproduct of this pretraining feature.